 The reader will be referred to other AF topics for which care is relatively similar irrespective of the presence of HF.
-(See "Atrial fibrillation: Anticoagulant therapy to prevent embolization", section on 'Summary and recommendations' and "Catheter ablation to prevent recurrent atrial fibrillation", section on 'Heart failure' and "Control of ventricular rate in atrial fibrillation: Pharmacologic therapy".)
+(See "Atrial fibrillation: Anticoagulant therapy to prevent embolization", section on 'Summary and recommendations' and "Control of ventricular rate in atrial fibrillation: Pharmacologic therapy" and "Catheter ablation to prevent recurrent atrial fibrillation: Clinical application", section on 'Efficacy'.)

 INCIDENCE AND PREVALENCE

 Atrial fibrillation (AF) and heart failure (HF) are two cardiac diseases that may co-exist.
 The presence of one increases the likelihood of the other .